kmoilane/birdnest/README.md

 # birdnest

 <img src="birdnest02.png" alt="birdnest img by dalle-2">

+## what, why, how?

-This is pre-assignment project for the Reaktor's Developer Trainee, summer 2023 position.
+This is a pre-assignment project for the Reaktor's Developer Trainee, summer 2023 position.<br>
+It's a fullstack web application, that displays a list, or in my case cards of drone pilots, who violated the no fly zone/no drone zone in the last 10 minutes.
+Drone and pilot data are fetched from endpoints provided by Reaktor.
+New violations will popup asynchronously, and old ones will be removed in the same manner.<br>

 I used HTML/CSS/JS for the frontend, PHP for the backend, and MySQL for the database.
+Development was done on windows wampserver, and the deployed application is running on linux server.
+I'm currently learning MERN stack, but decided to do this project with the stack that I'm more familiar with (WAMP/LAMP).<br>

 The full subject can be found <a href="https://assignments.reaktor.com/birdnest/" target="_blank">here</a>.